Sony braces for lowest profit in four years, hit broadly by coronavirus

 Totoki said profitability at Sony’s image sensors business, a key growth driver, could deteriorate as the coronavirus outbreak could cause a shift away from high-end smartphones with multiple-lens cameras that often use the group’s advanced image sensors.

-Sony controls 51.5% of the world’s $15 billion image sensor market, according to data provider Gartner, supplying most global smartphone makers including Apple Inc (AAPL.O) and Huawei Technologies Co Ltd [HWT.UL].
+Sony controls 51.5% of the world’s $15 billion image sensor market, according to data provider Gartner, supplying most global smartphone makers including Apple Inc (AAPL.O) and Huawei Technologies Co Ltd.

 The impact from the outbreak already reduced group operating profit by 68.2 billion yen for the year ended this March, Sony said.